dealii/dealii/bundled/README.md

 Contains the MuParser project licensed under the MIT license.

-A full version of the FunctionParser project can be downloaded at http://muparser.beltoforion.de/.
+A full version of the MuParser project can be downloaded at http://muparser.beltoforion.de/.